 Distance from Brooklyn, 90 minutes

 This park features five lakes for fishing and lots of hiking trails.
 One Brooklyn Based reader said it was a good option for large groups and noted that campsites are drive-up and feature lean-to’s.
 Each site has a grill, fire pit and picnic table.
 There are also heated yurts available that sleep up to 10 people.
-Note: Alcohol prohibited, dogs allowed but must be on leash at all times, no swimming.
+Note: Dogs allowed but must be on leash at all times, no swimming.

 Mongaup Pond Campground